Choosing a Program

 Finding the program that is right for you involves asking yourself what you hope to attain out of the study abroad experience.
 Identifying your learning goals will help when it comes time to make a decision.

 To find out more about each program option, read the program descriptions.

 Take courses only with students from the host country and immerse yourself fully in the culture.

 You can study abroad through direct enrollment in a host institution or on a program that enrolls you in courses at the local universities.
 Most of the direct enrollment programs are in English speaking countries such as the programs in the United Kingdom, Ireland, Australia, and The University of West Indies in Barbados.
-Some direct-programs are in non-English speaking countries but courses are offered in English with host nationals, such as the exchanges with Lund University and Al Akhawayn University.
+Some direct-programs are in non-English speaking countries but courses are offered in English with host nationals, such as the exchange with Al Akhawayn University.

 Facilitated Direct Enrollment

 Enroll directly in a foreign university and take courses with host nationals, but receive extra assistance with navigating a different university system.

 You can directly enroll in a local university but have an American-style support system available on-site.
 In these facilitated direct enrollment programs, you are a full university student at the local university but also have an American third-party provider that helps you register for courses, provides on-site academic assistance, and arranges for other local cultural enrichment (e.g., city tours, holiday parties, etc.).
 If you are going to a non-English speaking country, some of these programs may require a high level of language proficiency, such as the Middlebury programs in Chile and IFSA Butler in Argentina.
 Examples of these programs (taught in English) include CIEE Hyderabad at the University of Hyderabad, CIEE Cape Town at the University of Cape Town, CIEE Botswana at the University of Botswana, and IFSA Jerusalem at Hebrew University of Jerusalem.

 Intensive Language Study